 Slow Apocalypse is no literary masterpiece, and it’s not even that original.
 Picture Kurt Vonnegut’s Cat’s Cradle played straight, substitute petroleum for water, add an Irwin Allen vibe, and you’ve got the picture.
 Its situations are familiar, its relentless escalating disasters formulaic, its insights generic.
 Yes, times of crisis bring out the worst in some people and the best in others.
 Yes, once we’re stripped of our crass commercialism and mindless escapist entertainments, we’ll see what’s really important in life.
 And yes, when our easy and convenient society breaks down, we stop taking things for granted and see how fortunate, how lazy, and how wasteful we were.
 Nothing surprising going on thematically, here, although the case is stated effectively enough.

-It’s not a book that will blow you away with its language or its ideas, then, but it’s a brisk, earnest, and highly readable survival drama – inherently thought-provoking and forward-looking, in that its worst-case scenario forces the reader to stare starkly into a future we may some day have to confront.
+It’s not a book that will blow you away with its language or its ideas, then, but it’s a brisk, earnest, and highly readable survival drama, inherently thought-provoking and forward-looking.
+Its worst-case scenario forces the reader to stare starkly into a future we may some day have to confront.